 Cardiac Amyloidosis Program

-Heart failure specialists, electrophysiologists, rheumatologists, and pulmonologists work together to manage patients with cardiac sarcoidosis.
+Heart failure specialists, electrophysiologists, pulmonologists, and rheumatologists work together as a part of the BIDMC Cardiac Sarcoid Center to manage patients with cardiac sarcoidosis.
 Cardiac/pulmonary PET scans and cardiac MRI are available.
-To refer your patient, email email@example.com.
+To refer your patient, email us or call 617-667-8800.

 Cardiopulmonary Exercise Testing